Podiatry

 Podiatry Specialists

-In your lifetime, you will walk over 100,000 miles.
-With each step you take, 1.5 times your body weight of pressure gets placed on your foot.
-That makes the 26 bones and over 100 tendons, ligaments, and muscles susceptible to injury.
+Over a lifetime, the average person walks more than 100,000 miles.
+With every step, your feet absorb up to 1.5 times your body weight in pressure — putting the 26 bones and more than 100 tendons, ligaments, and muscles in your feet at risk for injury.
 It’s important to have a podiatric practice you can trust, like Eastside Podiatry PLLC, in St. Clair Shores and Fraser, Michigan.
 Hatim Burhani, DPM, FACFAS, Siraj Panchbhaiya, DPM, FACFAS, and their team specialize in preventing, diagnosing, and treating diseases, injuries, and other disorders associated with your feet and lower extremities.
 Call the office today, or make an appointment online.

 Podiatry Q & A